wp-plugins/peters-login-redirect/readme.txt

 Define a set of redirect rules for specific users, users with specific roles, users with specific capabilities, and a blanket rule for all other users.
 This is all managed in Settings > Login redirects.
 Version 1.5 and up of this plugin is compatible only with WordPress 2.6.2 and up.

-This plugin also includes a function `rul_register` that acts the same as the `wp_register` function you see in templates (typically producing the Register or Site Admin links in the sidebar), except that it will return the custom defined admin address. `rul_register` takes three parameters: the "before" code (by default "<li>"), the "after" code (by default "</li>"), and whether to echo or return the result (default is `true` and thus echo).
+This plugin also includes a function `rul_register` that acts the same as the `wp_register` function you see in templates (typically producing the Register or Site Admin links in the sidebar), except that it will return the custom defined admin address. `rul_register` takes three parameters: the "before" code (by default "&lt;li&gt;"), the "after" code (by default "&lt;/li&gt;"), and whether to echo or return the result (default is `true` and thus echo).

 == Installation ==